Forgot your password?

 Help your students understand the the enormous loss of Buffalo that once roamed the western plains.

 Students use storytelling and inquiry to explore the history of Canada's Inuit people and discover how culture shapes our past and present communities.
+The use of artifacts helps students connect with history.

 join / login